02 GPS

 Similar to our first lab, let’s create a new folder in your class mapping folder called lab-02.
 Then, move the KML file into that folder and rename the file.

-1. Drag the KML file into QGIS to view the features over a base map.
+1. Drag the KML file into QGIS or GeoJSON.io to view the features over a base map.

 QGIS will ask which features to add, points or lines.
 Select both (which is the default) and click OK.
 You should now see the features in QGIS.